 Fear is like a package deal that comes with everything we love.
 I laughed a little and said, Couldn’t possibly disagree with you on that.

 You know Neil, after he passed away, I got to know that I was pregnant with our child and in a few months I lost the baby as well, in a miscarriage.
+I didn’t know what to say to her.
+I pulled her close and gently kissed her on her forehead.

 I love you very much, Sarah.
 I whispered into her ear.
 And if it’s possible, I have fallen in love with you more than I did, yesterday.
 A tear rolled down her cheek.
 She kissed me gently almost on my lips, the way she usually did when we said our goodbyes every time.
 Only this time, it felt different.
 It felt like she wanted to say something through that kiss but I could not understand what.